Silverkron/library-search/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-If you want to improve the project:
+To improve the project:

 1. Fork the repository
 2. Create a branch for your changes